 During the time that <AGENCY NAME> department operations are run from the secondary facilities, output reports and forms will have to be delivered to that location.
 The data center may or may not have the same print capability if the disruption affected the data center as well, so it may be necessary to prioritize printing of output.

-designated delivery/courier services<AGENCY NAME><AGENCY NAME>
+The EOC Administration Team in conjunction with designated delivery/courier services will distribute mail to all <AGENCY NAME> alternate business sites.
+Due to the possibility of multiple alternate business sites and the additional travel time required for mail service activities, the number of mail pickups and deliveries could possibly be decreased from the normal daily routine to once daily.
+Mail pickup and delivery schedules, including overnight mail, will be established and communicated to each alternate business site.
+Overnight mail/package delivery carriers should be contacted directly by a business function for items requiring pickup after the last scheduled pickup by the EOC Administration Team.
+All overnight mail service vendors will be notified by the EOC Administration Team of appropriate alternate office addresses to redirect deliverables to <AGENCY NAME> personnel or provide for pick up at the post office by a Team member.

 Section III: Recovery Teams